aavanderleij/SLEAPyTracks/README.md

 cd SLEAPyTracks
 ```
 run SLEAPyTracks on the directory you want to track.
-SLEAPyTracks will look for and process all mp4 video file in this directory and its subdirectories.
+SLEAPyTracks will look for and process **all mp4 video files** in this directory and its subdirectories.

 ```bash
 python SLEAPyTracks "path/to/your/video_dir/location/"